-Joey Slaughter has been in the industry for 21 years.
+Joey Slaughter has been in the industry since 1992.
 He is the owner of Blue Ridge Transport, LLC, a Ringgold, VA based step deck carrier.
 Joey has operated dry vans, reefers, gasoline tankers, hot shots, doubles,car haulers and most recently step deck.
 He is also a certified transportation broker and an honor graduate of Liberty University with a Bachelor Degree in Religion.

 Joey is a U.S. Army Veteran of Operation Iraqi Freedom and still serves as a Sergeant Major in the Virginia National Guard.

 After nearly a year of considering a change, I finally decided to pull the trigger on my plan to sell my car hauler and start 2014 with a new operation.
 I recently purchased a 2008 53' all aluminum step deck, complete with ramps.
 I almost made the decision about a year ago, but then my car hauling business really picked up.
 Like most of trucking, there are busy and slow seasons in carhauling and after a very busy summer, followed by a somewhat disappointing fall season and a load out to the west coast, I made the decision to sell my trailer and buy a more versatile step deck.